This broccoli cheese soup uses potatoes and a handful of cheddar cheese for it’s thick creamy texture – no need for flour or cream.

-- Taste and season with black pepper and cayenne pepper as desired.
+- Taste and season with black pepper, cayenne pepper and dill as desired.

 - If soup is too thick, adjust by adding water, broth or milk to reach desired consistency.

-- Ladle into soup bowls and garnish with reserved cheese and broccoli florets.
+- Ladle into soup bowls and garnish with reserved cheese, dill and broccoli florets.

 Get maximum flavor from herbs by sauteing them for just a minute.
 This is the moment when people throughout your house say “what smells soooo good?!”